 Analies Dyjak | Policy Nerd

-For Hydroviv’s 2018 water quality assessment of Seattle, Washington we collected water quality test data from the city’s Consumer Confidence Report and the U.S. Environmental Protection Agency.
+For Hydroviv’s water quality assessment of Seattle, Washington we collected water quality test data from the city’s 2019 Consumer Confidence Report and the U.S. Environmental Protection Agency.
 We cross referenced Seattle’s water quality data with toxicity studies in scientific and medical literature.
-The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Seattle’s drinking water.
+The water filters that we sell at Hydroviv are optimized to filter out contaminants found in Seattle’s drinking water.

 Where Does Seattle Source Its Drinking Water?

 Seattle is very fortunate to have watersheds protected by the city and U.S. Forest Service.
 Seattle’s drinking and tap water comes from the Cascade Mountains down to the Cedar and Tolt Rivers where it’s extracted.

 Disinfection Byproducts (DBPs) In Seattle’s Drinking Water